 In the seven years of its existence The Dust Palace has placed itself in the forefront of circus theatre and corporate circus performance in New Zealand.

 In 2009 we co-produced The Sexy Recession Cabaret, which featured artists such as Jennifer Ward-Lealand, Michael Hurst, and Tama Waipara.
 Also that year we produced the first two sold out back to back seasons of Burlesque as You Like It – Not a Family Show and physical theatre piece The Moon's Insane and other stories...

 2010 saw an independent tour of the eleven strong Burlesque as You Like It, culminating in a season with the International Comedy Festival and development of Love and Money.

 In 2011 we were given the honour of opening Q Theatre's Loft space.
 We developed Venus is... for this.

 2012 was a year of touring festivals.
 In February we developed surrealist circus cabaret Cirque Non Sequitur for SPLORE festival.
 Erupt Lake Taupo festival presented Venus is... in May.
 The Right Royal Cabaret Festival in Taranaki brought down Cirque Non Sequitur, which then travelled to Fuel Festival and was the first show to play in the round at Q Theatre's main-stage.
 Love and Money's Auckland season at TAPAC book-ended the year.

 Three new shows were devised and produced in 2013.
 With a Stranger played at TAPAC; Same same but different and Knock Knock played to sold-out houses at The Herald Theatre.
 2014 saw the development of Orpheus.

 We also have built a strong corporate strand to the company.
-We've been booked consistently over the last two years for aerial and physical performances for corporate events.
+We've been booked consistently over the last four years for aerial and physical performances for corporate events.